CECEthanClarke/group-shield-tg-bot/README.md

 The main function of the Group Shield Telegram Bot is to verify new members.
 Users must pass the verification process before they can send messages in the group.

+Supports multilingual settings and dynamic adaptation to the user’s language.

 ## Features

 - /mute {minutes}